t3n/flow-healthstatus/README.md

 so only the `readyChain` will be executed again.
 The `testChain` will be executed on every run.
 So the readyChain should bring your application in an "ready state".
 Make sure to initialize everything you need.
 The testChain should ping all services your application depends on.
+### Liveness
+Execute `./flow app:isalive` to check if your pod is still alive.

+This will execute the `Yeebase.Readiness.livenessChain`.

+Currently the liveness chain is empty by default and has one possible test: `statusCode`.

 ## Configuration
 Add all your tests in the following format in your apps Settings.yaml: